Motorcycle Accidents Lawyers in Columbia SC

 As long as the motorcycle accident was caused by another driver’s negligence, you can still bring forward a claim.
 If we can determine that wearing a helmet would not have made a significant difference in your injuries (e.g., if your spinal cord was injured), then it will probably not make a difference in the outcome of your case.

-However, your failure to protect yourself with a helmet may influence the total amount of compensation you receive.
+However, your failure to protect yourself with motorcycle helmets may influence the total amount of compensation you receive.
 If you sue the other driver for damages, a judge may reduce the amount you recover proportionately to how much your injuries were aggravated by your failure to wear a helmet.
 Even if the accident was not your fault, the court may decide that your decision contributed to your injuries, and your are therefore responsible for some of the costs.

 Motorcycle accident cases can be complex.
 In some cases, you may be able to recover damages from another driver at fault for causing your injuries, even if you do not carry insurance coverage.
 You may also be able to recover damages if another vehicle caused you to veer off course without actually colliding with you.
 It is important, however, that you consult with a personal injury attorney with successful experience in motorcycle accident cases.